 Located next to the two juggernauts of Indian cuisine in Cambridge, both down Castle Street too (The Maharajah and Cafe Naz), Cocum offers something different with a selection of more traditional South Indian cuisine rather than the usual British Indian food you are probably used too in 95% of other Indian restaurants in the UK.

 Upon entering we were warmly greeted by staff and seated at our table.
 The place looks small on the outside, and the inside is no exception.
 Though it can still sit a large party if need be.
-The places goes with the “green theme” of the outside of the restaurant with the decoration on the inside.
-The place is warm and cosy with no complains on the lay out or decoration of the place.
+The place goes with the “green theme” of the outside of the restaurant with the decoration on the inside.
+The place is warm and cosy with no complaints on the layout or decoration of the place.

 That being said, the selection was impressive with 5 different selections of pickles, fish, vegetables and yogurt.
-Each one incredibly delicious and well prepared and presented.
+Each one is incredibly delicious and well prepared and presented.
 I was quite disappointed with the size of the portions.
-Personally I didnt think it was enough for me alone, especially sharing it with 8 people.
+Personally I didn’t think it was enough for me alone, especially sharing it with 8 people.
 We ordered two plates and it still ran out too early.
-Considering we had spent £6, and that didnt even include the poppadoms, I was quite unfulfilled.
+Considering we had spent £6, and that didn’t even include the poppadoms, I was quite unfulfilled.

 I will certainly be having this again and a great dish to share with friends.
-It was big enough to have as a main course or starters.
+It was big enough to have as a main course or starter.